upendrak/swc-stanford-20180329/sessions/shell.rst

 - Exercise

-1. Suppose that you created a ``.txt`` file in your current directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: ``statstics.txt``
+1. Suppose that you created a ``.txt`` file in your current working directory to contain a list of the statistical tests you will need to do to analyze your data, and named it: ``statstics.txt``

 After creating and saving this file you realize you misspelled the filename!
 You want to correct the mistake, which of the following commands could you use to do so?